Having more fun than a human being should be allowed to have.

 What is your message for Obama?

-Obama, well, he's been all over the ballpark.
+Obama, he's been all over the ballpark.

 Obama, we got no message for Obama.

-It was, it was, if I hadn't told you it was real, I would not have blamed you had you thought that was a Saturday Night Live skit.
+If I hadn't told you it was real, I would not have blamed you had you thought that was a Saturday Night Live skit.

 Not only did Obama not speak up for the protesters in 2009, at the very same time he was delivering his Cairo address calling for greater democracy in the Middle East, his administration cut pro-democracy funding for Egypt in half.